LabCE Home Page

 Course Outline

-Click on a link in the outline to view a sample page from this course.
+Click on the links below to preview selected pages from this course.

-• Introduction to Erythrocyte Inclusions
+• Introduction to erythrocyte inclusions

-• Characteristics of Reticulocytes (Polychromasia)
+• Characteristics of polychromatophilic red cells (Reticulocytes)

 • Reticulocytes